Activities

 The Chair of Hydrology and Hydraulic Engineering was and still is actively involved in activities of various international non-governmental organisations, such as International Research Society Interpraevent (Klagenfurt, Austria), European Geosciences Union, or International Consortium on Landslides (ICL, Kyoto, Japan).

-Furthermore, UL FGG for some years actively participates in the Erasmus Mundus Master’s Program on Flood Risk Management that is coordinated by UNESCO-IHE, TU Dresden, and TU Barcelona.
+Furthermore, UL FGG for over a decade now years actively participates in the Erasmus Mundus Master’s Program on Flood Risk Management that is coordinated by UNESCO-IHE, TU Dresden, and TU Barcelona.

 UL FGG also publishes an open-access scientific journal Acta hydrotechnica that brings to a wider audience original research papers, short communications, technical notes, and reviews that deal with hydrology, hydraulic engineering and other field of water science and technology.